robotmay/photographer-io/TOS.md

 5. To gain account benefits or affect the photograph rankings through the use of multiple accounts.

 ## Responsibility of Website Visitors
-The Company has not reviewed, and cannot review, all of the material, including computer software, posted to the Site, and cannot therefore be responsible for that material’s content, use or effects.
+The Company has not reviewed, and cannot review, all of the material posted to the Site, and cannot therefore be responsible for that material’s content, use or effects.
 By operating the Site, the Company does not represent or imply that it endorses the material there posted, or that it believes such material to be accurate, useful or non-harmful.
 You are responsible for taking precautions as necessary to protect yourself and your computer systems from viruses, worms, Trojan horses, and other harmful or destructive content.
 The Site may contain content that is offensive, indecent, or otherwise objectionable, as well as content containing technical inaccuracies, typographical mistakes, and other errors.
 The Site may also contain material that violates the privacy or publicity rights, or infringes the intellectual property and other proprietary rights, of third parties, or the downloading, copying or use of which is subject to additional terms and conditions, stated or unstated.
 The Company disclaims any responsibility for any harm resulting from the use by visitors of the Site, or from any downloading by those visitors of content there posted.

 ## Copyright and Content Ownership

 1. The Company claims no intellectual property rights over the Content you submit to the Site.
-All submitted material maintains the license under which you submit it, if any (see Creative Commons).
+All submitted material maintains the license under which you submit it, if any (see [Creative Commons](http://creativecommons.org)).
 By choosing to display your Content publicly, you agree to allow others to view your Content.
 2. The Company respects intellectual property rights.
 Any claim of copyright infringment will be investigated swiftly, and we (the Company) reserve the right to remove any Content found to be an infringment of copyright laws.
 The Company also reserves the right to terminate an account found to be infringing copyright.
 3. Any alleged copyright infringment must be reported in writing to support@photographer.io with sufficient detail and evidence to allow the Company to respond quickly and accurately.
 4. We (the Company) are not responsible for any legal fees or damages related to a copyright claim, nor may we be held responsible for any infringing content submitted to the Site.